rails/rails/guides/source/constant_autoloading_and_reloading.md

 ```

 Only the leaves that are **at least grandchildren** have to be loaded that
 way.
-Direct subclasses do not need to be preloaded, and if the hierarchy is
+Direct subclasses do not need to be preloaded and, if the hierarchy is
-deeper intermediate classes will be autoloaded recursively from the bottom
+deeper, intermediate classes will be autoloaded recursively from the bottom
 because their constant will appear in the class definitions as superclass.

 ### Autoloading and `require`